Share this post on:

 3. Assertiveness

-• High Score – Likes to be popular / Expresses themselves forcefully.
+• High Score – Likes to be famous / Expresses themselves forcefully.

 • Low Score – Prefers not to be the center of attention.
 Keeps thoughts and feelings to themselves.